-Many of the immigrants that continued to populate the area were of Italian, Irish, and Polish decent during the late 19th century.
+Many of the immigrants that continued to populate the area were of Italian, Irish, and Polish descent during the late 19th century.
 Black American migrants came from the southern U.S. in the early 20th century.
-They helped form the vibrant culture of today with a strong basis in Catholicism, and there are several modern day festivals that celebrate this history.
+They helped form the vibrant culture of today with a strong basis in Catholicism, and there are several modern-day festivals that celebrate this history.

 Of course, the city became incredibly diverse in the second half of the 20th century with increased presence of Jewish, Greek, Asian, Russian, and Mexican migrants.
 These influences are present in nearly every section of South Philadelphia, most notably in the form of cuisine.

 Sorry we are experiencing system issues.
 Please try again.